-From Kayla on June 2nd, 2010 in Kitchen Remodel
+From Dean Dowd on June 02, 2010 in Kitchen Remodel

 Earthenware that Revels in Imperfection

 We all want to make our homes unique.
 But if you haven’t yet figured out how to break the mold, start with your home accessories.
 The new line by Susan Dwyer, dubbed “up in the air somewhere,” is uniquely organic and free to take shape as it sees fit.
 Check it out to see what I mean: